 Configuration Element (Site)

-Specifies the lists and modules used in creating a SharePoint Foundation Web site that is based on the site definition configuration represented by the Configuration element.
-These elements also represent configurations in Web Templates.
-For simplicity, the phrase 'site definition configuration' is used throughout this topic although the topic applies to Web template configurations as well.
-Except where specified otherwise, the attribute descriptions below apply to Configuration elements in both site definitions and Web templates.
+Specifies the lists and modules used in creating a SharePoint Web site that is based on the site definition configuration represented by the Configuration element.

 Optional Boolean.
 Specifies whether global Feature associations are allowed for sites that are created with the site definition configuration.

 Optional Text.
-Specifies the URL for an alternate .master page that can be used on pages, in Web sites that are created through the site definition configuration, without customizing those pages.
+Specifies the URL for an alternate .master page that can be used on pages, in Web sites that are created through the site definition configuration, without unghosting those pages.

-For more information on how the value of the CustomMasterUrl is used, see Master Pages on Application Pages.
+For more information on how the value of the CustomMasterUrl is used, see Customizing Master Pages in Windows SharePoint Services.

 Optional Text.
-Contains the locale-specific description of the site definition configuration that appears in the UI of SharePoint Foundation.
+Contains the locale-specific description of the site definition configuration that appears in the UI of Windows SharePoint Services.

 Optional Text.
-This attribute is not used by SharePoint Foundation.
-It is available for enhanced portal or content management solutions built on SharePoint Foundation, such as Microsoft SharePoint Server, to use as means of categorizing site configurations in ways that do not map precisely onto the categorizations that appear in the UI.
+This attribute is not used by Windows SharePoint Services.
+It is available for enhanced portal or content management solutions built on Windows SharePoint Services, such as Office SharePoint Server 2007, to use as means of categorizing site configurations in ways that do not map precisely onto the categorizations that appear as tab labels in the UI.
 (See also the DisplayCategory attribute.)

 Optional Boolean.
-Specifies whether the site definition configuration appears as an option in the UI of SharePoint Foundation.
+Specifies whether the site definition configuration appears as an option in the UI of Windows SharePoint Services.

 Required Integer.
 Specifies an ID for the site definition configuration that is unique within the site definition.
 A definition, such as STS or MPS, is defined by a Template element in a WebTemp*.xml file and by a corresponding Onet.xml file for the definition.
 See Parent Elements and Remarks below.

 Required Text.
-Contains the URL for the preview image displayed in the UI of SharePoint Foundation.
+Contains the URL for the preview image displayed in the UI of Windows SharePoint Services.

 Optional Text.
 Specifies the default master page to use for Web sites created through the site definition configuration.